WSU-cshimizu/ceg4110-group-project-bots/deliverables/pop.md

   - **Why MongoDB:** MongoDB is flexible and scalable, handling a wide range of data types and supporting complex queries.
 It’s a great fit for our needs.

 ## Development Approach
 We’ll use Agile methodology for this project, with sprints lasting between one week and ten days.
 Each sprint will focus on specific features and deliverables, allowing us to iterate and adjust our goals as needed.
 This approach will help us stay flexible, incorporate feedback, and continuously improve the project.
-Regular meetings and sprint reviews will keep the team aligned and address any challenges, ensuring we stay on track and refine the project as we go.
+Regular meetings and sprint reviews will be held to keep the team aligned as well as address any challenges we may face.
+This will ensure we stay on track and refine the project as we go.